potatoqualitee/modules/SqlImportSpeedTest/README.md

 --------------
 Some SQL Server professionals are under the impression that PowerShell is slow.
 This module was created to demonstrate PowerShell's performance capabilities.

-This module has imported over 250,000 rows per second with ten-column customer CSV datasets and 580,000 rows per second with two-column CSV datasets.
-This performance is on-par with bcp.exe, a command line utility known for it's super fast import speeds.
+This module has imported over 250,000 rows per second with ten-column customer CSV datasets and 636,000 rows per second with two-column CSV datasets.
+This performance is on-par with or often exceeds bcp.exe, a command line utility known for its fast import speeds.

 See Get-Help Test-SqlImportSpeed -Detailed for more information.